IntersectAustralia/Introduction-to-programming-with-julia/docs/modules/06-scope-of-variables.md

 Each module introduces a new global scope, separate from the global scope of all other modules; there is no all-encompassing global scope.
 Modules can introduce variables of other modules into their scope through the using or import statements or through qualified access using the dot-notation, i.e. each module is a so-called namespace.
 Note that variable bindings can only be changed within their global scope and not from an outside module.

 # Local Scope
-A new local scope is introduced by most code-blocks, see above table for a complete list.
+A new local scope is introduced by most code-blocks.
 A local scope usually inherits all the variables from its parent scope, both for reading and writing.
 There are two subtypes of local scopes, hard and soft, with slightly different rules concerning what variables are inherited.
 Unlike global scopes, local scopes are not namespaces, thus variables in an inner scope cannot be retrieved from the parent scope through some sort of qualified access.

 The following rules and examples pertain to both hard and soft local scopes.
 A newly introduced variable in a local scope does not back-propagate to its parent scope.
-For example, here the z is not introduced into the top-level scope:
+For example, here the *z* variable is not introduced into the top-level scope:
 ```matlab
 for i = 1:10
   z = i